jeroenpardon/pvr.demo.extras/README.md

 ### Usage
 You need to already have the demo addon installed for your OS and then extract this file and copy it over into the pvr demo addons install dir 1 file will need to be over-ridden namely PVRDemoAddonSettings.xml which holds all the information it needs. then go into settings\livetv\general and select "Reset the PVR database" to get the new info

-The top channel is actually linked to a live stream of http://twit.tv/ from the internet and every other channel plays a local copy of a College humor pacman video you can of course change this however you want by editing PVRDemoAddonSettings.xml yourself.

-The radio channels don't play anything